 In short, there is a defined need for services to be implemented here.

-Myanmar (Burma) has traveled a long way towards democracy, but its journey is far from complete.
+Myanmar (Burma) had traveled a long way towards democracy, but has experienced some severe setbacks recently.

 International human rights advocates remain concerned about ongoing human rights violations in Burma.

 Based on the systematic, ongoing, egregious violations of religious freedom occurring in the country, in 2019 USCIRF again finds that Burma merits designation as a “country of particular concern,” under the International Religious Freedom Act (IRFA).

 We are well equipped with over a dozen leaders "on the ground" working to rectify the abuses daily.
 With support, we pray that they will continue to see the growth of Christ followers in this beautiful land.

 Belonging to a family means growing up feeling safe to be yourself and dream freely about your future.
 Children who lack family or family care can become part of a new family.

 Child abandonment has been on the rise in Myanmar.